manics/burgertunes/README.md

 Q: Does burgertunes require JavaScript?<br>
 A: Partly, playing albums requires JavaScript.
 Playing songs don't.<br>
 <br>There is only vanilla JavaScript, no libraries or frameworks.<br>
+Q: What browsers does Burgertunes work on?<br>
+A: Burgertunes works on Firefox, Chromium and Safari.
+Safari currently lacks audio playback.